chrisnguyenhi/chrisnguyenhi.github.io/pages/about.md

 <img class="ui fluid centered large image" src="../images/chris.png">

 Hi!
 I'm Chris from Honolulu, Hawaii!
-Recently, I graduated the University of Hawaii at Manoa with a major in Computer Science and minor in Business.
+I graduated the University of Hawaii at Manoa with a major in Computer Science and minor in Business with focuses in Software Development and Project Managment.
 Prior to joining IBM in the Bay Area, I worked under the NASA Space Grant Fellowship program and interned at many Hawaii tech companies and startups.

 Aside from software and project management, my passion is STEM advocation.